solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/ArbitrumTimelock.md

 ## Overview

-This is an mainnet example of FPS where FPS is used to make proposals for arbitrum timelock.
-This example upgrades the weth gateway.
-This proposal deploys new `ARBITRUM_L1_WETH_GATEWAY_IMPLEMENTATION` and `ARBITRUM_GAC_UPGRADE_WETH_GATEWAY`.
-Then timelock uses `upgradeExecutor` to upgrade Weth gateway.
-Proposer for the timelock should always be `arbitrum bridge`.
+This is an mainnet example of FPS where FPS is used to simulate proposals for arbitrum timelock on L1.
+This example upgrades the weth gateway on L1.
+This proposal deploys new implementation contract `ARBITRUM_L1_WETH_GATEWAY_IMPLEMENTATION` and the governance action contract `ARBITRUM_GAC_UPGRADE_WETH_GATEWAY`.
+Then timelock uses `upgradeExecutor` to upgrade the Weth gateway.
+Proposer for the L1 timelock should always be `arbitrum bridge`.

 The following contract is present in the [mocks/](../../mocks/) folder.